 - If the coverage is 100 or more square feet to a gallon it is just a paint and not a floor.

-Everlast Décor Floor is not just a liquid, cannot be applied with a notched squeegee or rolled through with a paint roller, and if you measure out one gallon it would cover less than 12 square feet.
+Everlast® Décor Floor is not a liquid once mixed.
+It cannot be applied with a notched squeegee or rolled through with a paint roller, and if you measure out one gallon it would cover less than 12 square feet.

 If you want durable, hard-wearing and long-lasting epoxy floor then don’t use an epoxy paint instead use an epoxy floor.
 Don't let someone talk you into a paint because it is better than all the other paints.

 Would you put a really good carpet on your roof?
 (The best carpet on the market of course, not just any carpet that can be found at a hardware store.)
 You wouldn't put even the best carpet on your roof!
 Just like you wouldn't put drywall on the floor.
 So don't put a paint on your floor, either!
 Paint is for walls and floor is for floors.